 3.4 Operational performance assessment dimension

 Audit, assessment and standardization are considered to be the key building blocks of performance assessment, which help organizations to quantify their performance and to continuously strive for better sustainability.
 According to Spence and Bourlakis (2009) and Foerstl et al. (2010), assessment has a positive impact on sustainability performance.
-Other scholars (e.g. Chen, 2005; Kleindorfer et al. 2005; Curkovic and Sroufe, 2011) explain how environmental audit and standardization management systems such as ISO14000, Eco-Management and the European Union Audit scheme help organizations to achieve quality processes and products.
+Other scholars (e.g. Chen, 2005; Kleindorfer et al. 2005; Oglethorpe and Heron, 2010; Curkovic and Sroufe, 2011) explain how environmental audit and standardization management systems such as ISO14000, Eco-Management and the European Union Audit scheme help organizations to achieve quality processes and products.
 According to Ching & Moreira (2014), standardization and traceability are identified as required management practices in addition to the often-mentioned practices such as lean, reverse logistics, green purchasing, eco-design and collaboration with suppliers for achieving better sustainability performance.

 Grosvold et al. (2014) have developed a framework that explains the methods for achieving sustainability performance through SSCM with third party certifications and supplier training.
 They have also suggested methods for supplier auditing and assessing and monitoring risk.
 According to Grimm et al. (2011), lower-tier suppliers are often linked with serious social and environmental issues.
 Hence, introducing standards is the best indirect method to address such issues and have better coordination within the supply chain.
 Using sustainability reports from nine companies, Turker and Altuntas (2014) have identified compliance, monitoring, and auditing as the main components of SSCM for supply chain performance improvement, risk avoidance and for choosing suppliers.
 Hutchins and Sutherland (2008) have quantified the relationship between corporate social decisions and social indicators of sustainability by using the concept of life cycle assessment, and showed that even a single individual corporate decision can affect national level measures of social sustainability of SSCM.
 Schaltegger and Burritt (2010) have argued towards the use of sustainability accounting and assessment to measure the financial implications and benefits of sustainability initiatives.
 According to Roehrich et al. (2014), standardization and audit can provide invaluable help to minimize reputational risks and maximize sustainability performance.